polterguy/anarq/README.md

 publicly available to invoke for most registered users in your system.
 For publicly visible information about individual users on the site, check out the _"Profile"_ section above.

+## License

+AnarQ is licensed under the terms of the MIT license, but you will need a license of Magic to run it.